A guide for ensuring diversity and inclusiveness at the workplace to drive success in these highly competitive and economically testing times

 Inclusion in the workplace is about creating a collaborative, supportive, and respectful environment that fosters greater employee participation and contribution.

-Organizations acknowledge that embracing diversity and inclusiveness can help them attain desired business outcomes more effectively.
+Organizations acknowledge that embracing diversity and inclusivity can help them achieve desired business outcomes more effectively.

 Multiple research studies conducted on the topic have also indicated that diversity and inclusiveness play a critical role in improving the overall organizational effectiveness and enhancing workforce performance.